SygniaLabs/fullstack-dev-task/README.md

-# Sygnia's Backend Dev Task
+# Sygnia's Full Stack Dev Task

 Hi!
 We hope the process is going well for you so far.